jsaussereau/Odatix/docs/content/docs/examples/architectures/config_generation.md

 - [Variables](/docs/configurations/variables/) — the full reference for every variable type shown here, plus the ones this example does not cover (`bool`, `conversion`, filtering, `group`).
 - [Configuration generation](/docs/configurations/config_generation/) — how those variables become parameter files.
-- [Sine ROM](/docs/examples/rom/) — generation used for real, inside two parameter domains, with a `format` variable for readable names.
+- [Sine ROM](/docs/examples/architectures/rom/) — generation used for real, inside two parameter domains, with a `format` variable for readable names.
 - [Parameter domains](/docs/configurations/param_domains/) — how generated configurations combine across dimensions.
+- [All architecture examples](/docs/examples/architectures/) — the six designs and what each one adds.